 However, here Uzbekistan is not exceptional.
-Many countries of former USSR have managed to put their government finances in order in recent years and enjoy budget surpluses, moderate inflation, and growing foreign reserves.
-What makes Uzbekistan different and even unique is a policy of low exchange rate.
-It promotes export oriented development - like in Japan in the 1950s-70s, South Korea in the 1960-80s, China and ASEAN countries since the 1990s (Dollar, 1992; Easterly, 1999; Polterovich, Popov, 2004; Rodrik, 2008; Bhala, 2012 ).
-Former communist countries of Eastern Europe and USSR did not carry out such a policy, on the contrary, their exchange rates was and is often overvalued, especially in countries that export resources (they suffer from the Dutch disease).
+Many countries of the former USSR have managed to put their government finances in order in recent years and enjoy budget surpluses, moderate inflation, and growing foreign reserves.
+What makes Uzbekistan different and even unique is its policy of a low exchange rate.
+This promotes export oriented development-like in Japan in the 1950s-70s, South Korea in the 1960-80s, and China and ASEAN countries since the 1990s (Dollar, 1992; Easterly, 1999; Polterovich, Popov, 2004; Rodrik, 2008; Bhala, 2012).
+Former communist countries of Eastern Europe and the USSR did not carry out such a policy, on the contrary, their exchange rates were and are often overvalued, especially in countries that export resources (they suffer from the Dutch disease).

-Since 2000 Uzbekistan is probably the only country in post Soviet space that carries out predictable and gradual nominal devaluation of the currency which is a bit larger than needed to counter the differences in inflation rates between Uzbekistan and its major trading partners, so that real effective exchange rate depreciates slowly.
-The real exchange rate of the som versus the US dollar has appreciated a bit, though not as much as currencies of other countries (fig.4).
-However, the real effective exchange rate of som decreased by over 50% in 2000-07 - a sharp contrast with other countries of the region on which data are available (fig.5).
+Since 2000 Uzbekistan is probably the only country in the post-Soviet space that carries out a predictable and gradual nominal devaluation of the currency which is a bit larger than needed to counter the differences in inflation rates between Uzbekistan and its major trading partners, so that the real effective exchange rate depreciates slowly.
+The real exchange rate of the som versus the USD has appreciated a bit, though not as much as that of currencies of other countries (fig. 4).
+However, the real effective exchange rate of the som decreased by over 50% in 2000-07-a sharp contrast with other countries of the region on which data are available (fig. 5).

 Exporters in Uzbekistan are forced to submit half of their revenues in foreign currency at a rate that is considerably below the street rate.
-The rationale is the centralization of foreign currency earnings and import control - it allows the government to prioritize purchases abroad.
-The Reconstruction and Development Fund of Uzbekistan is now playing the role of both Stabilization Fund and Investment Fund (to finance imports for national projects).
+The rationale is the centralization of